Startup Definitions

 DilutionThe process by which founders lose equity ownership.

-Direct MarketingAdvertising featuring physical items to communicate product information and create a lasting impression.
+Direct MarketingAdvertising featuring physical items to communicate product information.

 Disclosure DocumentsDocuments prepared for prospective investors detailing an investment or acquisition.